phymbert/spark-search/README.md

 * Enable caching of search index rdd only for yarn cluster, and as an option.
 * Remove scala binary version in parent module artifact name
 * Expose SearchRDD as a public API to ease Dataset binding and hdfs reloading
+* Add join full text search based on the SearchJavaRDD API
+* Fix SearchJavaRDD API and examples

 ##### v0.1.6
 * Switch to multi modules build: core, sql, examples, benchmark